aldintalic6/restaurant_task/README.md

 - **Backend:** **Node.js** with the **Express** framework.
 - **Database:** Utilizes **MySQL**.

-**This project is currently in development and is continuously evolving to incorporate user feedback and new features.
-Your insights and suggestions are invaluable as we strive to refine and enhance the platform.**
+**This project is currently in development and is continuously evolving.**